ArvRao/project-structure-backend/README.md

-# web-app-backend
+# project-structure-backend
-A backend project structure for social media web application using NodeJS and ExpressJS
+This repo contains the folder structure for a web application built using NodeJS and ExpressJS